Djibouti City: History

 Although the initial French efforts to establish commercial influence in the region proved to be unsuccessful enough to require a government bailout, the Franco-Ethiopian Railway itself was a success and allowed Djibouti's commerce to quickly eclipse the former caravan-based trade carried on with nearby Zeila in British Somaliland.
 Djibouti became the center of exports from southern Ethiopia and the Ogaden, including trade in Harari coffee and khat.
 Djibouti began to develop as a commercial center.
-In 1933, Djibouti was the first town to be wired to electricity in French Somaliland.
 On 12 July 1926, the Fontainebleau, a Messageries Maritimes steamer loaded with cotton and heading for China caught fire while approaching Djibouti.
 The captain decided to flood the holds and run aground his ship in the middle of the harbor of Djibouti, causing significant inconvenience for port traffic.
 The city then proposed using the wreck as a promontory of a new deep-water port, connecting it to the Marabout plateau by a 700-meter jetty.
 The idea was accepted and work began in 1931.
 The first phase was completed in 1935 and considerably increased port and rail traffic.
-An oil terminal was built in 1937.
+In 1933, Djibouti was the first town to be wired to electricity in French Somaliland, and an oil terminal was built in 1937.

 During the Second World War, Djibouti was hit by Italian airstrikes on 21 June 1940, which killed many people in the town.
 The anti-aircraft fire was intense and two Italian aircraft failed to return, but fires and explosions were seen in Djibouti.
 Overnight, several waves of Savoia-Marchetti SM.81 bombers attacked the port facilities.
-After the France fell and the colony was then ruled by the pro-Axis Vichy (French) government.
+After the defeat of France the colony came under the control of the pro-Axis Vichy government.
 By that time, the Allied offensive against the Italians included a blockade of French Somaliland.
-On 25 September the RAF launched several airstrikes on the city, prompting French official Nouailhetas to institute a brutal reign of terror against Europeans and African inhabitants of the city.
-Famine set in malnutrition-related diseases took many lives, 70% of them women and children and many townsfolk left for the hinterland.
+On 25 September the RAF launched several airstrikes on the city, prompting governor Pierre Nouailhetas to institute a brutal reign of terror against Europeans and African inhabitants of the city.
+Famine set in and malnutrition-related diseases took many lives, 70% of them women and children, and many townsfolk left for the hinterland.
 The locals named the blockade the carmii, a word for a type of sorghum usually reserved for cattle, but used as human food at the height of the famine.
 The head doctor at the hospital committed suicide in despair.
 Only a few Arab dhows (boutres) managed to run the blockade to Djibouti and Obock and only two French ships from Madagascar managed to run it.